 }

-The Main Ideas Behind OOP
+The Three Ideas Behind OOP

 - Encapsulation: keep data and the methods that manage it together.

-- Inheritance: let one class reuse or extend another class when there is a true "is a" relationship.
+- Inheritance: let one class reuse or extend another when there is a true "is a" relationship.

 - Polymorphism: let different objects respond to the same method name in different ways.

-If the task is a short script or a pipeline that mostly transforms data step by step, OOP may add more structure than you need.
-The best style depends on the shape of the problem.
+OOP is common in business software, games, simulations, and user interfaces.
+It fits when the program tracks entities that persist over time and follow clear rules.
+If the task is a short script or a pipeline that mostly transforms data step by step, OOP can add more structure than you need, and plain functions may read more easily.
+The best style depends on the shape of the problem, not on a rule that everything must be a class.

 - What are the main things this program needs to represent?